webpack/webpack.js.org/content/configuration/target.md

 ## `target`

-`string`
+`string | function(compiler)`

 Tells webpack which environment the application is targeting.
-The following values are supported via [`WebpackOptionsApply`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js):
+If it's a `function`, then it will be called with the compiler as a parameter.
+If it's a `string`, then the following values are supported via [`WebpackOptionsApply`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js):

 | `target`      | Description            |
 | ------------- |------------------------|